kristib/datapipeline/README.md

 # datapipeline
-Sample project for building a datapipeline that requests posts from the Programming subreddit and outputs a report that lists how many days each post was in the top 100
+Sample project for building a datapipeline that requests posts from the Programming subreddit, runs a spark job and outputs a report that lists how many days each post was in the top 100

 To run this Data Pipeline: